systemd/python-systemd/README.md

 python-systemd
 ===============

-Python module for native access to the systemd facilities in recent versions of Fedora and other distributions.
-In particular, this capability includes passing key/value pairs as fields that the journal can display and use for filtering.
-There are also utilities to forward journal entries to aggregators like Graylog2 via GELF.
+Python module for native access to the systemd facilities.
+Functionality is seperated into a number of modules:
+- systemd.journal supports sending of structured messages to the journal and reading journal files,
+- systemd.daemon wraps parts of libsystemd useful for writing daemons and socket activation,
+- systemd.id128 provides functions for querying machine and boot identifiers and a lists of message identifiers provided by systemd,
+- systemd.login wraps parts of libsystemd used to query logged in users and available seats and machines.

 Installation
 ============

+This module should be packaged for almost all Linux distributions.
+Use

+On Fedora/RHEL/CentOS

+    dnf install python-systemd python3-systemd

+On Debian/Ubuntu/Mint

+    apt-get install python-systemd python3-systemd

+To build from source

 On Fedora 17+ with Python 2:

-    sudo yum install git python-pip gcc python-devel systemd-devel pip-python install git+http://github.com/systemd/python-systemd.git#egg=systemd
+    sudo dnf install git python-pip gcc python-devel systemd-devel pip-python install git+http://github.com/systemd/python-systemd.git#egg=systemd

 On Fedora 17+ with Python 3:

-    sudo yum install git python3-pip gcc python3-devel systemd-devel pip-python3 install git+http://github.com/systemd/python-systemd.git#egg=systemd
+    sudo dnf install git python3-pip gcc python3-devel systemd-devel pip-python3 install git+http://github.com/systemd/python-systemd.git#egg=systemd

 Usage